-- Domestic Violence: It is the most common problem faced by women as it is prevalent in both rural as well as urban areas.
+- Domestic Violence: It is the most common problem faced by women especially in India as it is prevalent in both rural as well as urban areas.
 Domestic violence refers to physical, mental, and sexual abuse that occurs in a domestic setting like marriage or cohabitation.
 Domestic violence is a broad concept, and it occurs because of different reasons and under varied circumstances which are:

 - Demand for Dowry: This is one such practice which can be frequently seen in most of the cases.
 Dowry refers to expensive goods, real or movable property, and cash demanded by in-laws of a woman at the time of her marriage.
 Parents of the bride are even threatened by her in-laws that they will cancel the marriage if they do not get the expensive gifts and the cash they have demanded.
 These are the unreasonable demands that are imposed on the bride’s parents, and this is a reason that dowry is considered a crime.

 - Verbal Abuse: A woman is emotionally harassed by verbal abuse from her husband or in-laws.

 - Sexual Harassment: A forced sexual act by the husband without the willingness of the wife.

 - Physical Abuse: Physically harming the woman by causing injury.
 The act is done by either the in-laws or the husband or maybe both of them.

 - The next problem that is most prevalent in India even today apart from domestic violence, is Eve Teasing.
 It refers to the use of offensive and unethical language to annoy or embarrass a woman in public.
 Vulgar and indecent taunts given by the eve-teasers might traumatize a woman to a great extent.